 Do you love soccer or wine or NYC politics?
 The final project provides you with an opportunity to study that topic in depth.
 Your final project will be, for most of you, the first item in your professional portfolio, something so impressive that you will be eager to show it to graduate schools or potential employers.
 You must show this work publicly, both on the web (viewable by all) and in person at our Demo Day.
 You will host your final project using Shiny Apps.
 Make use of free statistical consulting from the Harvard Statistics Department and from IQSS.
 Read this advice if you are working with data larger than 100 megabytes.
 Consider scheduling an interview with Hugh Truslow (firstname.lastname@example.org), Head, Social Sciences and Visualization, Harvard University.
 No one at Harvard knows more about potential data sources.
 Visualization Specialist Jessica Cohen-Tanugi (email@example.com) is a great person to talk to about your graphics.
 Explore the final projects from past semesters.

 There are four key components to every final project.
 First, you must have made a meaningful effort to collect and clean your data.
 Typing

 library(fivethirtyeight) is not enough.
 Second, your Shiny app must, on at least one panel, be interactive.
 It must provide the viewer with a choice of some sort and then report results which depend on that choice.
-Third, there must a statistical model, along with an associated discussion of its creation and interpretation.
+Third, there must a statistical model, presumably on a “Model” panel, along with an associated discussion of its creation and interpretation.
 Fourth, there must be an “About” panel which provides an overview of the project, including a discussion of data sources.
 It must also provide a link to your Github repo for the project.